 In addition to the cost of securing the records from the government, our fees to process the data varies depending on the number of IORs analyzed, the number of entry line items, and any data issues.
 Typically, our fees range from $1,500 to $3,500 for one IOR for one year, with additional fees for each subsequent IOR, multiple years of data, and a very significant volume of transaction activity.

 Listed below is a summary of the reports that are typically produced in providing our analysis:

 Importer Activity Data

 Our final Report is presented in a three-ring binder and may average approximately 375-600 pages of data (depending on the volume of transactions), with 50 pages of color graphs and charts.
 A detailed single spaced summary analysis letter averages 15 pages.
-Two (2) CDs are also provided, one (1) containing government source data from Customs, and the second containing electronic versions of the detailed reports/logs listed.
+Thumb drives are also provided containing government source data from Customs, and electronic versions of the detailed reports/logs listed.
 We can customize a company’s summary to focus on a particular business unit or site to identify specific issues.